Race 3: Plot

 Shamsher Singh is a powerful Indian arms dealer in Abu Dhabi and owns a private island, Al-Shifa, for trading arms.
-Sikander Singh is Shamsher's stepson, who is also known by his pet name 'Sikku'.
+Sikander “Sikku” Singh is Shamsher's stepson.
 Yash, Shamsher's assistant, is a close associate at Shamsher's empire, and Raghuvendra "Raghu" Singh, is the personal assistant and close confidante to Shamsher.
 In a flashback scene, it is revealed that Rana Singha is Shamsher's business rival, who creates problems for Shamsher's family and his business.
 As Sanjana and Sooraj, Shamsher's children, reach 25 years old, their family lawyer explains their deceased mother's will.
 As per the will, the twins are entitled to 50% of the property and 50% of the shares as joint partners (25% each), and the remaining 50% for Sikander.
-This disparity causes the twins to hate Sikander even more as Shamsher preferred Sikander more than the twins.
+This disparity causes the twins to hate Sikander even more as Shamsher preferred Sikander over the twins.
 Shamsher tells both of them that Sikander is the son of Shamsher's elder brother, Ranchor Singh, who was actually CEO of Al-Shifa.

 In a flashback, that portrays the Handia village of the 1970s, the history of the Singh family is depicted.
 Both the Singh brothers used to supply weapons to Indian army.
 Local politicians of Handia asked them for illegal weapons, to which Ranchor refused.
 His refusal caused a rivalry with a local politician, Gajendra Pathak.
-One day, during an ambush on an arms truck which was owned by Ranchor's company, Vijendra's son Narendra was killed by Ranchor.
-Then Ranchor died when his car was blown-up by a bomb.
-The arms company owned by the Singh family was then declared to be an anti-state organization and accused of supplying weapons to terrorists.
+One day, during an ambush on an arms truck which was owned by Ranchor's company, Gajendra's son Narendra was killed by Ranchor.
+Ranchor then died when his car was blown-up by a bomb.
+The arms company owned by the Singh family was declared to be an anti-state organization and accused of supplying weapons to terrorists.
 Shamsher sent Sikander to Beijing for studies and took Sikander's widowed mother Sumitra to Al-Shifa.
 After a year, the twins were born.